dh3968mlq/historicaldate/README.md

 **Imprecise dates are treated properly**

-A date such as *circa 1066* leads to undertainty, of a few years, being shown on the timeline.
+A date such as *circa 1066* leads to undertainty, of a few years, being shown on the timeline as a thin line.

 **Python dates are used in a naive sort of way**